MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-in-vm.md

 ## Deploying in Azure Iaas VM guest clusters

-[Azure templates](https://github.com/robotechredmond/301-storage-spaces-direct-md) have been published decrease the complexity, configure best practices, and speed of your Storage Spaces Direct deployments in an Azure Iaas VM.
+[Azure templates](https://github.com/robotechredmond/301-storage-spaces-direct-md) have been published to decrease complexity, configure best practices, and speed your Storage Spaces Direct deployments in an Azure Iaas VM.
 This is the recommended solution for deploying in Azure.

 <iframe src="https://channel9.msdn.com/Series/Microsoft-Hybrid-Cloud-Best-Practices-for-IT-Pros/Step-by-Step-Deploy-Windows-Server-2016-Storage-Spaces-Direct-S2D-Cluster-in-Microsoft-Azure/player" width="960" height="540" allowfullscreen></iframe>